mirage335-special/kit-researchEngine/_ref/DUBIOUS-speculativePrompts/codex-shell.md

 ./src/file.sh
 ```

-Please regard the semi-pseudocode at  /workspace/ubiquitous_bash/shortcuts/git/_doc-wget_githubRelease.md  , or similar locations for this file, as a tentative archetype how to abbreviate, abridge, minimize, etc, the code segments at  /workspace/ubiquitous_bash/shortcuts/git/wget_githubRelease_internal.sh  ,  /workspace/ubiquitous_bash/shortcuts/git/wget_githubRelease_tag.sh  , or similar locations for these files .
+Please regard the semi-pseudocode at  /workspace/ubiquitous_bash/shortcuts/git/_doc-wget_githubRelease.md  , or similar locations for this file, as a tentative archetype how to abbreviate, abridge, minimize, etc, code segments such as at  /workspace/ubiquitous_bash/shortcuts/git/wget_githubRelease_internal.sh  ,  /workspace/ubiquitous_bash/shortcuts/git/wget_githubRelease_tag.sh  , or similar locations for these files .

 Please separately briefly chronicle significant, substantial, and serious, deficiencies (eg. gaps in mentioning crucial multi-threading functions called by the semi-pseudocode mentioned Standalone Asset Functions, missing produced assets writing within semi-pseudocode mentioned functions, missing Inter-Process-Communication file handling within semi-pseudocode mentioned functions, gaps in mentioning crucial multi-threading conditions and loops within semi-pseudocode), for each enumerated category, in this summary semi-pseudocode.